 - Accrued interest: You owe interest on an outstanding loan and haven’t been billed by the end of the accounting period.

-How to record accrued expenses in your books
+How to record accrued expenses

 Remember, accrued liabilities are reversing entries.
 They are temporary entries used to adjust your books between accounting periods.
-So, you will make your initial journal entry for accrued expenses.
-Then, you will flip the original record with another entry when you pay the amount due.
+So, you make your initial journal entry for accrued expenses.
+Then, you flip the original record with another entry when you pay the amount due.

 Step 1: You incur the expense